ManuGS2/FaceBlock/README.md

 * Previous block (defined by its hash)

 Algorithm consists in look for such a *Nonce* value that when calculating hash function for that block, result begin with "00".
-Sentimental analysis consists in detect spam or bad words in the comment
+Sentimental analysis consists in detect spam or bad words in the comment with help of Bayesian filter.
+If the comment is detected as spam, block is not mined

 ## Consensus algorithm
 The consensus for this blockchain is as simple as just select the larger chain as the valid chain